 …we just don’t want to get older!

->

-> Now, what if there was another way to put the breaks on ageing?
+Now, what if there was another way to put the breaks on aging?
 A way to slow down the whole process - from the inside?

->

-> Well, there is… but first, we have to dive a little deeper into the ageing process to understand why this ‘fix’ will work.
+Well, there is… but first, we have to dive a little deeper into the aging process to understand why this ‘fix’ will work.

->

-> As you get older, your body slows in its ability to repair damaged tissues (1).
+As you get older, your body slows in its ability to repair damaged tissues (1).
 The resources to keep up with the onslaught of environmental factors, genes as well as the risk of disease, which increase the rate of cell turnover, are simply not available.
 On top of that, the body is already killing off millions of cells to clear out old ones on a daily basis.

 With the resources it has, the body prioritizes the essential organs, and to the detriment of those non-essential ones.